graceeunbekim/Job-of-America-Data-Analysis/README.md

 #### Rendering
 Ipython is rendered in git repository too.
 (SUPER COOL!)
 If you click any .ipynb file, it will automatically detect that this is an ipython notebook and will render beautifully.

+However, I still encourage you to share your ipython notebook via nbviewer due to funny and cut-off layout in a git repository.
 You can also view the notebook through the nbviewer.
+If you are using *DataFrame* and prints the data table with lots of columns anywhere in your notebook, git repo will cutt it off and you have to scroll right to view it.
 [JOA notebook view](http://nbviewer.ipython.org/github/graceeunbekim/JOA_job_data_analysis/blob/master/JOA_data_analysis.ipynb)

 # Data
 > I believe that data science is a key to succeed in building any tools.
 I also strongly believe that we, as a programmer, can help others by conducting analysis using tools like this and turning raw data to something meaningful, readable, and useful.

 I chose RESTful API from US job opening by the government.
-It can be found here -[Job openings](https://data.usajobs.gov).
+It can be found here [Job openings](https://data.usajobs.gov).

+On a side note, go ahead and watch 'How to build a good API and why it matter' by Google Techtalks if anyone's interested in digging into this subject. [link to youtube video](https://www.youtube.com/watch?v=aAb7hSCtvGw)